mickmioduszewski/stager/README.md

 On another system, `authors` might be  `"C:\\Users\\mick\\OneDrive-NSWGOV\\temp\\authors.csv"` with no change to the program.

-## `stager` solves portability challenges
+## `stager` aims to solve the following ortability and reusability challenges

-`stager` lets you keep my programs unchanged, no matter where they run.
+`stager` lets you keep programs unchanged, no matter where they run and make it easier to reuse.

 * You work on many projects and each may have many programs.
 * Each program wants to use the same files and database connections as the other program.